 Advanced alternative pouring medium techniques

-Pour painting can be done with any liquid paints.
+Pour painting can be done with any liquid paints such as alcohol inks (see example above).
 FluidArt experiments should inspire fluid artists to go beyond standard acrylic pouring recipes.

 How To Make SKINS from FLUID ART into PINs and MAGNETS with Acrylic Pouring

-After looking at these acrylic pouring recipes and techniques, let’s mention one fun crafty DIY project that a growing number of “paint pouring” art enthusiasts is doing now – making pendants, pins, earrings, and some other jewelry-type trinkets with pour paint leftovers.
-Quick and easy craft projects to ‘wet your toes’ and try exciting new acrylic pouring recipes and techniques!
+After looking at these acrylic pouring recipes and techniques, let’s mention one fun crafty DIY project that a growing number of “pour painting” art enthusiasts are doing now – making pendants, pins, earrings, and some other jewelry-type trinkets with pour paint leftovers.
+Quick and easy craft projects to ‘wet your toes’ and try exciting new easy acrylic pour painting recipes and techniques!